icrc/openmrs-module-patientgrid/docs/rest/resources/README.md

 <i style='color:red'>*</i>`datatype` A value from the following possible values NAME, GENDER, ENC_DATE, ENC_AGE, OBS,
 DATAFILTER_LOCATION, DATAFILTER_COUNTRY

+`hidden` Specifies if a column is hidden or not, defaults to false

 `filters`A list or an array of filter metadata where each element is metadata for a single filter on the column, see [Grid Filter Resource](#grid-filter) for properties